The joint bidiagonalization method for large GSVD computations in finite precision: Introduction

-Denote the roundoff unit by $\epsilon$.
-In the presence of rounding errors, an important problem is whether the process of computing $U_{k+1}$, $V_{k}$ and $B_{k}$ is equivalent to the lower Lanczos bidiagonalization of $Q_{A}$ with rounding error $O(\epsilon)$, and whether the process of computing $\widehat{U}_{k+1}$, $\widehat{V}_{k}$ and $\widehat{B}_{k}$ is equivalent to the upper Lanczos bidiagonalization of $Q_{L}$ with rounding error $O(\epsilon)$.
-Up to now, there is no research on the finite precision behavior of the JBD process.
-One aim of this paper is to make a rounding error analysis of the JBD process and give some important properties of it in finite precision arithmetic.
-We will show that the above equivalence will not hold in finite precision arithmetic any longer, and investigate what a role the rounding errors play in the loss of this equivalence and how the rounding errors be amplified.

-On the other hand, due to the influence of rounding errors, the orthogonality of Lanczos vectors computed by the JBD process will be gradually lost.
-This is a typical phenomenon appeared in the Lanczos-type algorithms, which is first observed in the symmetric Lanczos process \cite{Lanczos1950}.
-The loss of orthogonality of Lanczos vectors will lead to a delay of convergence in the computation of some extreme eigenvalues \cite{Paige1971, Paige1972, Paige1980, Meurant2006}, and sometimes it is also difficult to determine whether some computed approximations are additional copies or genuine close eigenvalues \cite{Paige1971, Paige1972, Paige1976, Paige1980}.
-Some reorthogonalization strategies are proposed to maintain some level of orthogonality in order to preserve convergence of Ritz values \cite{Parlett1979,Simon1984a,Simon1984b}.
-Especially, Simon \cite{Simon1984a} proves that semiorthogonality of Lacnzos vectors is enough to guarantee the accuracy of the computed quantities up to $O(\epsilon)$ and avoid spurious eigenvalues from appearing.
-The above results of the symmetric Lanczos process have been adapted to handle the Lanczos bidiagonalization by Larsen, and he proposes an efficient partial reorthogonalization strategy for the Lanczos bidiagonalization \cite{Larsen1998}.
-Later in \cite{Simon2000}, Simon and Zha propose a one-sided reorthogonalization strategy.
-A backward error analysis of the Lanczos bidiagonalization with one-sided reorthogonalization has been made by Barlow in \cite{Barlow2013}, which shows that the process of a matrix $C$ in finite precision arithmetic produces Krylov subspaces generated by a nearby matrix $C+\delta C$.
+Due to the influence of rounding errors, we have numerically observed that the orthogonality of the three sets of basis vectors, also called Lanczos vectors conventionally, computed by the JBD process loses gradually.
+This is a typical phenomenon in Lanczos type algorithms, such as the symmetric Lanczos process \cite{Lanczos1950} and the Lanczos bidiagonalization process \cite{Larsen1998}.
+The loss of orthogonality of Lanczos vectors leads to a delay of convergence of some extreme eigenvalues and the appearance of spurious computed Ritz values, i.e., ghost Ritz values, \cite{Meurant2006,Paige1971,Paige1972,Paige1980}.
+To fix this deficiency, several reorthogonalization strategies have been proposed to maintain some level of orthogonality of the computed Lanczos vectors in order to ensure the convergence of the computed Ritz values \cite{Parlett1979,Simon1984a,Simon1984b}.
+Particularly, Simon \cite{Simon1984a} proves that the semiorthogonality of Lanczos vectors suffices to guarantee that the computed Ritz values have the same accuracy as the full orthogonality does and avoid spurious computed Ritz values.
+The above results on the symmetric Lanczos process have been adapted by Larsen \cite{Larsen1998} to Lanczos bidiagonalization, based on which he proposes an efficient partial reorthogonalization strategy.
+Later on, Simon and Zha in \cite{Simon2000} propose a one-sided reorthogonalization strategy on the computed right Lanczos vectors.
+Barlow \cite{Barlow2013} makes a backward error analysis of the one-sided reorthogonalization scheme and proves that Lanczos bidiagonalization applied to a matrix $C$ in finite precision produces Krylov subspaces generated by a nearby matrix $C+E$, where $E$ is an error matrix depending on the orthogonality level of the computed right Lanczos vectors.